Daveyton

 Daveyton is a township in the Ekurhuleni Metropolitan Municipality of Gauteng in South Africa.
 It borders Etwatwa to the north-east, Springs to the south and Benoni to the south-west.
-The nearest town is Benoni, which is approximately 18 kilometres away.
+It is approximately 18 kilometres north-east of Benoni and 45 kilometers east of Johannesburg.

+History

 Daveyton was established in 1952, and named after William Albert Davey, the Mayor of Benoni from 1951 to 1953.
 Daveyton achieved municipal status in 1983.